valtlfelipe/ember-cli-select-it/README.md

-# Ember-cli-select-it
+# ember-cli-select-it

 Simple Ember dropdown select component.

-# This project is still in development.
-So for now there is no documentation or releases.
+## This project is still in development.
+For now there is no documentation or releases.
 Use at your own risk.

 ## Installation